-Lesson: Never be guilty of attempting to exclude Jesus from any areas of your life.
+Never be guilty of attempting to exclude Jesus from any area of your life.
 By virtue of His sacrifice for us at Calvary, He deserves inclusion in all we are and in all we do.

 Remember 1 Corinthians 6:19-20.
 If we are truly His, then He has access rights to everything!
-Some, here today, need to open a area of your life up to God.
+Some, here today, need to open an area of their life up to God.
 You need to stop holding back and give God access to everything!

 In too many lives, Jesus is left standing outside looking in, (Revelation 3:20).
 There are times when Jesus stands ready with the solution to your problem, but instead of butting in, He waits patiently for your invitation.
 Why not make that happen today?

 Notice that when He was called, Jesus came!
 In all the events of life, the child of God need never fear Jesus not coming to the aid!
 He cares and when we call, He will answer us and move in our need, (Matthew 7:7-8; Jeremiah 33:3)